Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 ## So, where do we go from here?
 If you've read everything up until now — first of all, wow, thank you!
 Didn't have much on today, huh? — you might be thinking that this is all a touch dramatic.
 Does any of this really have any bearing on regular people who just want to use ChatGPT to reply to a few emails, or have [Midjourney](https://en.wikipedia.org/wiki/Midjourney) create images of their favourite cartoon characters in a romantic embrace?
 Well, yes, I think it does.

 We've explored the dangerous ideologies that permeate and underpin these technologies.
 We've explored (some of) the social, political and ecological harms that they cause.
 We are connected to all of these whenever we use technology from the Big Tech companies, whether we want to be or not.
 ChatGPT is made by OpenAI.
 OpenAI's lead financial backer is Microsoft, who get a cut of OpenAI's profits.
 Microsoft supply the Israeli state with "AI" technology that is being used to commit a genocide in Palestine.
-Microsoft earn money from ads shown alongside Bing's "AI"-powered search. [^52] These and many other tangled webs cannot be neatly unpicked.
+Microsoft earn money from ads shown alongside Bing's "AI"-powered search. [^53] These and many other tangled webs cannot be neatly unpicked.

 At least for now, the most "impressive" large-scale "AI" models — including ChatGPT and other generative "AI" — can *only* be trained and operated by Big Tech companies, because those are the only companies with access to sufficiently vast computational resources. [^39] This ensures that these tools are, by their very nature, designed to centralize wealth, power, and influence into the hands of a tiny minority who don't have our best interests at heart.
 They can also only function by consuming huge quantities of data without consent.
 I don't think there is much of an ethical case to be made for continuing to use these mainstream "AI" tools *at all* in their current form.
 We could just... not.

 ![Get in loser](get-in-loser.jpg)

-But simply opting out isn't enough (and not everyone will be given the choice), we also need to get active.
-We can support campaigns which are already challenging the most egregious harms caused by "AI" such as [No Tech For Apartheid](https://www.notechforapartheid.com/) which is a campaign against Project Nimbus, [^53] and [Ban Biometric Surveillance](https://www.accessnow.org/campaign/ban-biometric-surveillance/) which is an open letter calling for an end to *all* invasive surveillance.
+Opting out is a useful way to help puncture the "AI" hype bubble, but it's not likely to be enough (and not everyone will be given the choice); we also need to get proactive.
+We can support campaigns which are already challenging the most egregious harms caused by "AI" such as [No Tech For Apartheid](https://www.notechforapartheid.com/) which is a campaign against Project Nimbus, [^54] and [Ban Biometric Surveillance](https://www.accessnow.org/campaign/ban-biometric-surveillance/) which is an open letter calling for an end to *all* invasive surveillance.
 We can also support artists when they call for [boycotts of generative "AI"](https://www.vice.com/en/article/ake9me/artists-are-revolt-against-ai-art-on-artstation), and we can support tech workers in their efforts to [unionise the Big Tech companies](https://www.alphabetworkersunion.org/) and agitate for change from within.
 We can push back against companies who insist on inserting "AI" features into *everything*, from video conferencing tools like [Zoom](https://www.zoom.com/en/ai-assistant/) to collaboration tools like [Slack](https://slack.com/intl/en-gb/features/ai), which nobody asked for.

 We can also begin to shift and expand the narrative in every conversation we have about "AI" with friends, family, and co-workers.
 We can challenge the techno-solutionism, the unsubstantiated hype, the disempowering claims of inevitability.
 We can get specific about what "AI" really is, and what it's not.
 We can highlight the real dangers, and not the sci-fi ones.
 We can approach "AI" (and all technologies) with a healthy scepticism *and* curiosity, ensuring that we're asking the most critical questions *(hey, like the title of this piece!)*.
 We could choose to spend less time asking "what can 'AI' do *for* us?" and more time asking "what is 'AI' doing *to* us (and the rest of the planet)?"

 > AI itself amplifies the climate crisis through emissions, the expropriation of water and energy resources, the legitimation of green tech solutionism, and through its colonial universalism.
 What's missing is a social movement to resist AI that has a positive vision of more-than-human solidarities.
 >
 > We need a prefigurative technopolitics; iterative interventions in both material operations and social relations that align with the world we want to live in.
 We need a movement that is Luddite in its commitment to put down machinery hurtful to the commonality, and convivial in its pursuit of a lost cybernetics that can balance autonomy and coordination.

 <cite>— [The political intervention in AI that we need right now...](https://www.danmcquillan.org/the-political-intervention-in-ai-that-we-need-right-now.html), Dan McQuillan [^16]</cite>

 We need a revolution of imagination.
-You in?
+Who's in?

 [^1]: [History of artificial intelligence](https://en.wikipedia.org/wiki/History_of_artificial_intelligence), Wikipedia
 [^2]: [Real-Time Human Pose Recognition in Parts from Single Depth Images](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/BodyPartRecognition.pdf), Microsoft Research Cambridge & Xbox Incubation (March 2011)